Aloe Vera: The Greatest Natural Acne Treatment In The World?

 Scientists assembled 60 patients aged 18 to 50 (mean age 25.6), all with moderate to slight psoriasis.
 The patients applied either a placebo or 0.5% concentration aloe vera three times daily for five consecutive days per week.

-By the end of the experiment the psoriasis cream had cured 25 out 30 patients (83.33% success rate), while the placebo could muster only 2/30 (6.66%).
+By the end of the experiment, the psoriasis cream had cured 25 out 30 patients (83.33% success rate), while the placebo could muster only 2/30 (6.66%).
 Furthermore, there were no side effects whatsoever.
 The study was conducted superbly, double-blind and placebo controlled.
 The mean duration of the disease beforehand was 8.5 years, so they weren’t just “casual” psoriasis sufferers.

 Any side effects for acne?

-In fact, aloe vera’s one major downside is a slightly higher rate of allergic reactions than others.
-I gleamed that fact from extensive trawling through the archives of the internet.
+Aloe vera gel clears acne and skin.Aloe vera’s only major downside seems to be a slightly higher rate of allergic reactions than others.
+I gleamed that fact from extensive trawling through the depths of the internet.
+Such reactions include…

 -A rash of eczema popping up despite an improvement in acne.